fukawi2/daikinctl/README.md

 ## Usage

-Accepts a single argument:
+Requires 2 arguments:

-    ./daikinctl <Hostname or IP of Airconditioner Wifi Module>
+    ./daikinctl <Hostname or IP of Airconditioner Wifi Module> <Friendly Name of Unit>

 Temperature thresholds are defined at the top of the script: